liam2/liam2/doc/usersguide/source/processes.rst

        Unless you erase/overwrite the file one way or another between two runs of a simulation, you will append the data of the current simulation to that of the previous one.
-One way to do overwrite the file automatically at the start of a simulation is to have a procedure in the init section without mode='a'.
+One way to do overwrite the file automatically at the start of a simulation is to have a function in the init section without mode='a'.

     If you want that file to start empty, you can do so this way: ::